darkfalcon321/terraform-aws/README.md

 # terraform-aws

-This project outlines how terraform is used to deploy Cloud resources; particularly AWS.
-The instance would have a script to be run upon instance initialization in `userdata.tpl`.
+This project outlines how terraform is used to deploy Cloud resources in AWS.
+The instance would run a script upon its initialization from file `userdata.tpl`.
 The instance type can be changed depending upon the AMI in `datasources.tf`.
 Some of the instructions would be given on the assumption that this project would be done in vscode

 ### ARCHITECTURE